OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 * `cilk_for`
 * `cilk_reducer`

+This document describes the syntax and semantics of OpenCilk constructs.
+It is not meant to be an introduction or tutorial.

-[Add explanation of organization of rest of document] [For example, this document will describe the grammar and behavior of OpenCilk.]
+[Add explanation of organization of rest of document]
-[Add to each major section an introductory sentence explaining the section.]
-["This document provides a reference ..."]
-[Mention that <cilk/cilk.h> is required]

 Informally, `cilk_spawn` marks a point where the program can be forked into two parts running on different processors and `cilk_sync` marks a